Community & Unity People's Kite Festival

-This all-ages, family-friendly cultural festival brings together diverse communities in Los Angeles through the art of kites and a day of joyful connection in this important public green space.
-Clockshop invites attendees to participate in free arts workshops, enjoy live music, and meet local community organizations to learn about their work in the nearby neighborhoods.
+Clockshop’s Annual Community & Unity People’s Kite Festival is an all-ages, family-friendly cultural festival that brings together diverse communities in Los Angeles through the art of kites and a day of joyful connection in this important public green space.
+Clockshop invites attendees to participate in free arts workshops, enter our handcrafted kite competition, enjoy live music, and meet local community organizations to learn about their work in the nearby neighborhoods.
 The Kite Festival is designed as a celebration to honor the communities surrounding Los Angeles State Historic Park that fought for and steward this public parkland, recognizing their resilience, cultural histories, and aspirations.

-This year’s festival is organized around the theme Entangled in Community.
-As we mark five years of the People’s Kite Festival at Los Angeles State Historic Park, we celebrate the relationships that emerge on and around public land: from the conversations sparked between strangers while untangling kite strings, to the vast web of community relationships that created and sustains this park.
+Each year we introduce a theme to celebrate the relationships that emerge on and around public land: from the conversations sparked between strangers while untangling kite strings, to the vast web of community relationships that created and sustains this park.

 Clockshop encourages attendees to make their own kites or visit the ‘eco-friendly kite options’ section here for suggestions on where to purchase or make kites ahead of the event.
 Additionally, we will offer a Kite-Making Station with a limited number of donation-based kites for attendees to assemble, decorate, and fly on a first-come, first-served basis.